 How to Prevent Overuse Baseball Injuries

-Here’s how you can ensure your young pitcher avoids the need for surgery and decreases his or her risk for overuse injuries:
+Here’s how you can ensure your young pitcher avoids the need for surgery and decreases their risk for overuse injuries:

 Work with a qualified pitching coach.

-He or she can evaluate your athlete’s pitching technique and identify problems with the mechanisms of his or her pitch.
+They can evaluate your athlete’s pitching technique and identify problems with the mechanisms of their pitch.

 The way to prevent elbow injuries is to avoid pitching with just the arm.
-Learning to use the muscles in the thighs, core, and back takes the strain off the elbow and leads to faster pitching and decreased risk of elbow injuries.
-A sports physical therapist can identify your son's or daughter's weaknesses and teach exercises that maximize core, trunk, and back strength.
+Learning to use the muscles in the thighs, core, and back takes the strain off the elbow and leads to faster pitching and a decreased risk of elbow injuries.
+A sports physical therapist can identify your child's weaknesses and teach exercises that maximize core, trunk, and back strength.